prisma/prisma1/examples/auth/README.md

 cd auth
 ```

-Next, you need to create your GraphQL server, based on the existing service definition, using the [Graphcool CLI](https://docs-next.graph.cool/reference/graphcool-cli/overview-zboghez5go).
+Next, you need to create your GraphQL server using the [Graphcool CLI](https://docs-next.graph.cool/reference/graphcool-cli/overview-zboghez5go).

 ### 2. Install the Graphcool CLI